sgoodsss/pro-readme-gen/Generated-README.md

   ## Installation

-  Open up the link to this application in your browser!

   ## Usage

-  Click on the button on the bottom of the page to rotate through pictures of cute puppies

   ## Credits

-  N/A
+  I used the resources provided on MyBootCampSpot along with the help of my tutor and TAs.

   ## Tests

-  N/A

   ## License
   https://github.com/git/git-scm.com/blob/main/MIT-LICENSE.txt